Administration

 Please note that if no color is set, the symbol will be displayed in BIC Process Design’s default color.
 If you have set a color value and want to return to the default color, please clear the input field.

-After configuring the symbol type colors, select the Mass application option in the Options panel in the right sidebar.
-This will open a dialog where you need to confirm your changes.
+After configuring the icon type colors, navigate to the Options panel in the right sidebar and then select Mass application.
+A dialog will open in which you must confirm your changes.

-To apply your color changes to all diagrams in all stages, click on the Apply changes button.
-To cancel the process, click on the Cancel button.
+To apply your color changes to all diagrams in all stages, click the Apply changes button.
+To stop without applying, click the Cancel button.

-Your changes will then be visible in all diagrams after a refresh.
+After a refresh, your changes will be visible in all diagrams.

 Note

-It is also possible to format individual symbols using the symbol palette.
-The color formatting done there will be applied to all stages and will not be overwritten by later changes to the general color configuration explained here.
+You can also format individual symbols using the symbol palette.
+Colors set there will be used in all stages and will not be changed by later changes to the general color settings.

 How can I import or export symbol colors?